 How to Search the AAE Directory

-When you click “Find an Editor” on the navigation bar, you get the default AAE directory page, which includes all AAE freelance-editor members in random order.
+When you click “Find an Editor” on the navigation bar, you will see the default AAE directory page, which includes the business cards of all AAE freelance-editor members presented in random order.
+Follow the directions below to filter the directory and see members’ full profile pages.

 How to Filter the Directory